Further Investigation of the Survivability of Code Technical Debt Items: Related Work

 Prior studies have, in general, focused on studying the introduction and evolution of code smells in open-source software systems.
-To the best of our knowledge, only the work by Digkas et~al.~\cite{digkas2018developers} and our previous work (\cite{zabardast2020}) analyzed TD repayment. \cite{digkas2018developers} analyzed the TD repayment by focusing on a broader set of TDIs, but with a coarse granularity (weekly snapshots) whilst we analyze the effect at commit level.
-In our previous work~\cite{zabardast2020}, we analyzed the impact of different activities on TD, i.e., whether each activity contributed to the accumulation or repayment of TD whilst in this paper we focus on TDIs.
-We not only provide statistical models on the survivability of code TDIs, but also analyse to what extent each activity contributes to their removal.
-Moreover in this paper we have extended the range of activities consider for this latter analysis by adding \textit{Defect Correction}, which was not considered in our previous work~\cite{zabardast2020}.
+To the best of our knowledge, only the work by Digkas et~al.~\cite{digkas2018developers} and our previous work (\cite{zabardast2020}) analysed TD repayment.
+Digkas et al. \cite{digkas2018developers} analysed TD repayment by focusing on a broader set of TDIs, but with a coarse granularity (weekly snapshots) whilst we analyse the effect at commit level.
+In our previous work~\cite{zabardast2020}, we analysed the impact of different activities on TD, i.e., whether each activity contributed to the accumulation or repayment of TD, whilst in this paper, we focus on TDIs.
+We present a statistical model on the survivability of code TDIs.

 This study aims to extend the findings of previous studies in literature, especially the study by Tufano et~al.~\cite{tufano2017and}.
-We aim to verify and complement the results obtained in the study of Tufano et~al.~\cite{tufano2017and} by extending the scope of the analysis considering a bigger set of code smells and other categories of code TDI that can appear in code-bases such as \textit{bugs}, and \textit{vulnerabilities}.
-We thus analyze a similar set of code TDI as the one considered by Digkas et~al.~\cite{digkas2018developers} by focusing on individual commits.
+We aim to verify and complement the results obtained in the study of Tufano et~al.~\cite{tufano2017and} with regards to the survivability aspects by extending the scope of the analysis considering a bigger set of code smells and other categories of code TDI that can appear in code-bases such as \textit{bugs}, and \textit{vulnerabilities}.
+We thus analyse a similar set of code TDI as the one considered by Digkas et~al.~\cite{digkas2018developers} by focusing on individual commits.